ArjunTheAnalyst/SQL_DATA_ANALYST_JOB_MARKET_ANALYSIS/README.md

 # 📊 Data Analyst Job Market Analysis with SQL
 ## Overview

-This project explores the remote Data Analyst job market using SQL.
+This project explores the remote Data Analyst job market using SQL.<br>
 By analyzing job postings, salaries, and skill requirements, the project uncovers insights into:<br>

 • The highest-paying remote Data Analyst jobs<br>
 • Skills required for top-paying positions<br>